 The Jesuit missionaries settled about 7 miles / 11 km southwest of Gorgora town – at 5905 feet / 1800 meters high.

 They called this new outpost Gorgora Nova.

-Under the supervision of Pêro Pais, an imposing baroque style Catholic church, a Royal palace and some Jesuit residences were built within a small stone village.
+Under the supervision of Pêro Pais, an impressive baroque style Catholic church, a Royal palace, and some Jesuit residences were built within a small stone village.

 Gorgora Nova represents the beginning of stone construction around Lake Tana and in Ethiopia.